parideis/PottJS-AR/README.md

 # PottJS-AR
 AR React Native Project from PottJs Feb.
 2019

+You can get all the assets I used over here: https://docs.viromedia.com/docs/assets

 <img src="https://raw.githubusercontent.com/parideis/PottJS-AR/master/screenshot-pottjs.png">

 [Sign up](https://viromedia.com/signup) for an API key.
 The platform is free to use with no limits on distribution.